Edwinngera/Trivia-API/backend/README.md

 }
 ```

 ## GET 'categories/id/questions'
 #### Sample Request
 `curl http://localhost:5000/categories/1/questions`
 - Fetches a dictionary of questions from a category `category_id`
-- Request Arguments: category_id:`int`
+- Request Parameters   : id:`int`
-- Returns: A json object of categories containin a dictionary of categories; the current category; questions in current page (total_questions), a sum total of all questions (total) and a list of questions with the answer, category, difficult and question as key:value pairs.
+- Response Body: A json object of categories containin a dictionary of categories; the current category; questions in current page (total_questions), a sum total of all questions (total) and a list of questions with the answer, category, difficult and question as key:value pairs.
 ```
 {
   "categories": {